eduvpn/documentation/API_V3.md

   previously obtained configuration, no need to use the API, BUT if connecting doesn't work go back to the API
 - we need a flow diagram...
+- the application can offer a "Renew" button when the current VPN session is nearing its end.
+This button would throw away the OAuth tokens and restart the authorization before (automatically) reconnecting to the same server/profile if still available;